What are spiders?

 If you are looking to get rid of spiders from your Memphis property, the professionals at Dart Pest, Lawn & Wildlife are here to help.
-Our EPA trained and certified technicians will solve your spider concerns once and for all!
-Our affordable on-going services protect people, homes, and yards from spiders and our area's most common pests.
+Our EPA-trained and certified technicians will solve your spider concerns once and for all!
+Our effective home pest control services protect people, homes, and yards from spiders and our area's most common pests.
 To learn more about our exceptional residential or commercial pest control services, reach out to Dart Pest today!

 How can I prevent spiders in the future?

-Utilize the following tips to help keep spiders out of your Memphis Metro area property:
+Utilize the following tips to help keep spiders out of your Memphis property:

 Cut tree branches, shrubs, and bushes away from the exterior of your home or business.